 “One size fits all approach!”

-Now, will we be able to help out everyone who has been previously diagnosed with a colon polyp?
+Now, can we help out everyone previously diagnosed with a colon polyp?

 No, probably not.
 But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Burial Life Insurance Companies so that if someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that you CAN qualify for.